ahoi-attacks/ahoi-attacks.github.io/hugo/content/heckler/index.md

 We informed Intel and AMD about int 0x80 on the 27th and 28th September 2023 respectively.
 We updated AMD on 14th October 2023 about our findings for other interrupts and our analysis of their defenses.
+At the request of AMD, we extended the embargo till 4 April 2024.

 ## CVE